jamieweavis/afk/README.md

 ## About

-AFK *(away from keyboard)* is a simple menu bar application which adds the ability to trigger the screensaver, sleep, or lock your mac via a configurable keyboard shortcut *or* by right-clicking the application in the menu bar.
+AFK *(away from keyboard)* is a simple menu bar application which adds the ability to trigger the screen saver, sleep, or lock your mac via a configurable keyboard shortcut *or* by right-clicking the application in the menu bar.

-AFK was created because there is no built-in way to trigger the screensaver on macOS excluding hot corners.
+AFK was created because there is no built-in way to trigger the screen saver on macOS excluding hot corners.

 ## Features